Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Introduction

 \end{enumerate} \end{thm}

-When $\cM$ has cusps, the situation is more complicated as the measure of shrinking balls can fluctuate, with the fluctuation depending on $x_0$ (or more precisely on the cusp excursions of the geodesic emanating from $x_0 \in \T^1(\cM)$).
-Combining our previous results on cusp excursions we can show the following \begin{thm} Suppose that $\cM$ has cusps. \begin{enumerate} \item For $\bms$-a.e. center points $x_0\in \T^1(\cM)$, and for $\m$-a.e. $x\in \T^1(\cM)$
+When $\cM$ has cusps, the situation is more complicated as $\bms(B_{t}(x_0))$ can fluctuate, with the fluctuation depending on $x_0$ (or more precisely on the cusp excursions of the geodesic emanating from $x_0 \in \T^1(\cM)$).
+Combining our previous results on cusp excursions, we can show the following \begin{thm} Suppose that $\cM$ has cusps. \begin{enumerate} \item For $\bms$-a.e. $x_0\in \T^1(\cM)$, and for $\m$-a.e. $x\in \T^1(\cM)$,